Yes, you CAN take Latin for your language requirement!!

 - earn a 3, 4, or 5 on the AP exam (this earns you 3 credit hours of Latin too!)

-- take Latin or ancient Greek at a higher level: if you've already taken some language and don't know what level is right for you, contact Dr. John Makowski, Director of Language programs, who will work with you to find the best Latin or ancient Greek class for you.
+- take Latin or ancient Greek at a higher level: if you've already taken some language and don't know what level is right for you, contact Dr. Jonathan Mannering, Undergraduate Programs Director, who will work with you to find the best Latin or ancient Greek class for you.
 You don't even have to take an exam!

 Want to do more than just achieve competency?
 Here are some more opportunities for ancient language experiences at Loyola: